Buyer GuideOperator playbook

 • "Confirmed, order #A7-3315" → confirmation number captured

-The streamline: 30–60 minutes per day of supplier-email triage drops to 5 minutes of reviewing AI-applied changes.
+The streamline: supplier-email triage moves from manual retyping to review of AI-applied changes.
 See How AI Reads Your Supplier Emails for the full walkthrough.

 Layer 7: From clipboard receiving to structured variance capture